danielharrell/SumLect2015/Lost_Idea_LA.md

 content.

 But what, then, *is* this content?
 What should we say is learned in a liberal education alone?
-It is this question, I think, that poses a challenge to liberal education from within.
-For traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to marry a skill to a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.
 This is also what one could say is contained in the idea of a liberal art: a skill married to a subject, in a whole of such skills and subjects, that gives content to a liberal education.

 But one might also suspect that a liberal education has no content in this sense, and that the liberal arts as